mitchydev/mitchydev/README.md

 **About Me**
 -  📚 I am student at Grinnell College studying Computer Science and Economics with a concentration in Film & Media Studies.
 -  📍 Tulsa, Oklahoma, USA is where I call home.
--  🤿 When I am not studying or hanging out with friends, I am probably swimming.
--  🎢 I love all things rollercoasters, from the steel that constructs them to the code that allows them to run safely.
--  🐶 Currently thinking about my dog 24/7 *(isn't she cute?)*.
--  ⭐️ Game Development / Lifting / Concerts & Music / Film.